ChalieGolfX/WIP-Public/README.md

-# KsEn2No
+# Browser extention
-Chrome plugin to change language in KS
+Idea of the extention is to change parts of the URL in the active tab and load the new edited URL within the same tab